Oshoala's Barcelona battle Manchester City in Champions League quarter-final | Goal.com

 A triumph against City over two legs will see Barcelona square up against holders and favourites Lyon in the sem-final of the European championship.

-The quarter-final first legs will be played on March 23-24 and the second legs on April 1-2 across eight venues in Europe.
+The quarter-final first leg will be played on March 23-24 and second leg on March 31- April 1, while the semifinals first leg are scheduled for April 24/25 and May 1/2 for the reserve fixture.

+And Oshoala will be hoping to power her Spanish side all the way to the final billed for May 16 at the Gamla Ullevi stadium in Gothenburg, Sweden.